yasindunethmina/create-t3-chill-app/cli/README.md

-# T3 Chill Stack
+# Create T3 Chill App CLI

-Create a T3 Chill Stack project with Next.js, Supabase, tRPC, Prisma, and Stripe.
+Build a project with Next.js, Supabase, tRPC, Prisma, and Stripe using the Create T3 Chill App CLI.

 ## Usage